Dhanuka001/corn-ecommerce/infra/README.md

 The script accepts additional Compose flags (for example `./infra/deploy.sh --profile prod`).
 It performs these steps:

-1. `docker compose down --remove-orphans` – stops any existing containers in the project, removing stale names.
+1. `git fetch` + `git checkout -B <branch> origin/<branch>` – forces the repo on the server to match the branch (defaults to `main`, override with `GIT_BRANCH`).
-2. `docker compose up -d --build` – rebuilds images and recreates the stack.
+2. `docker compose down --remove-orphans` – stops any existing containers in the project, removing stale names.
-3. `docker compose ps` – prints the status for quick verification.
+3. `docker compose up -d --build` (followed by `docker compose ps`) – rebuilds images, recreates the stack, and prints status for quick verification.

 Run it from the repository root on the server (after pulling the latest commit) to perform a clean deployment.